socotecio/django-socio-grpc/docs/settings.rst

 For instance, if you have fields in your model that should only be updated but never retrieved in a response, you can mark them as `write_only`.
 Similarly, fields that should be displayed but never modified can be marked as `read_only`.

-Please consider to always use async as it may become the only accepted behavior in DSG 1.0.
+Please consider to always separate read/write model as it may become the only accepted behavior in DSG 1.0.

 .. code-block:: python